siribi/CODEML_WORKFLOW/README.md

 ORTHOFINDER <br />
 EMBOSS (distmat algorithm) <br />
 GUIDANCE2
+You will also need Python 2

+NOTE ON GUIDANCE2:
-NOTE: I had problems with the MSA_parser.pm in GUIDANCE2 and contacted the developers regarding this.
+I have experienced problems with the MSA_parser.pm in GUIDANCE2 and contacted the developers regarding this.
 They sent me a new version, but I don't think it is implemented in the program yet (I had the exact same problem when I downloaded it years later).
 With the new MSA_parser.pm, the final alignment file is called: MSA.PRANK.aln.Sorted.With_Names.
 You can replace the file /cluster/home/siribi/nobackup/programs/guidance.v2.02/www/Guidance/../bioSequence_scripts_and_constants//MSA_parser.pm with the MSA_parser.pm found in the GUIDANCE2_bugfix directory.
 There is no need for new compilation/installation. <br />

-You will also need Python 2
+GUIDANCE2 sometimes errors out on predicted genes from genome cds, so I have run such files through Transdecoder first.

 To make alignments with this set up, you first need to:
 1) have a set of cds and peptide files for the species you work with, and